liktejas/HPP/README.md

 # House Pricing Prediction

-Predicts the price of houses of Bengaluru City.
+Predicts the price of houses in Bengaluru City.

 ## Process:
 Price Prediction depends upon 4 factors i.e. Location , Area in sqft, Rooms and Bathrooms.
 Dataset of Bengaluru City is used in this project for price prediction.